this8/this8/README.md

 - 🤔 I’m looking for help with audio plugin development
 - 💬 Ask me about anything related to computer science and music ;)
 - 📫 How to reach me: thissamarakoon@gmail.com
-- ⚡ Fun fact: I like cars 🏎️
+- ⚡ Fun fact: I love cats 😼, pianos and synths 🎹

 <h3 align="left">Hacktoberfest 2023 Badges (I got the swag pack 😋)</h3>